DavidLawrence25/cs-2420/README.md

-# CS 1410 - CE Adv.
-Programming
+# CS 2420 - CE Algorithms & Data Structures

-A collection of all assignments written by Rose Thorne for CS 1410, which is/was instructed by Kim Murphy.
+A collection of all assignments written by Rose Thorne for CS 2420, which is/was instructed by Kim Murphy.

 ## File Locations & Nomenclature